juliencatanese/Python_LunchBox/README.md

 ## License
 This project is licensed under MIT license.
 See the LICENSE file for details.

-## Acknowledgments
-I acknowledgments datascientest.com for providing the data and inspiration for this example EDA project.
-Feel free to fork, modify, and use this project as per the license.

 If you have any suggestions, improvements, or issues, please create an issue or pull request.
 Contributions are welcomed!